ndilekli/covid-19-risk-map/README.md

 total risk = a + b + c/2
 This really is a first attempt to quantify the risk and I acknowledge there are countless factors that should ideally go into this mapping (e.g. temperatures, connectivity and human flows, existing policies, type of medical system, economics, level of social isolation etc.).

-Here is the flow of the program:
+# Flow of the program

 1. The program reads all the constants and file names from the covConst.py file.
 The outcome of the program can be changed simply by changing the variables (such as the size of the low pass filter).
 2. The program (covid19RiskMap.py) pulls the COVID 19 data from the COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE [1].